TheSignPainter98/adjust-keys/README.md

 I wrote this in Python for two reasons:

 1. There exists a large, well-documented Python API for Blender
-2. ~~So that anyone learning to program could have an example of some reasonably complicated code and some reasonably clean methods to deal with challenges~~ This is some of the most unmaintainable code I've written in a decent while, please if anyone's out there, look upon this work as the kind of mess which can arise when records aren't a proper part of the type system
+2. ~~So that anyone learning to program could have an example of some reasonably complicated code and some reasonably clean methods to deal with challenges~~ This is some of the most unmaintainable code I've written in a decent while, please if anyone's out there, look upon this work as the kind of mess which can arise when records aren't a proper part of the type system and take note of the silly security measures which are required when a language allows module-imports to have side-effects.

 Of course, using Python was really annoying due to it’s basically useless type system and its failure to report errors ahead of time which made development a pain as usual.
 My sanity would have been better-off had I instead done this in [Haskell][haskell], but I guess everyone has their regrets, eh?